Please click on the forms below for a downloadable pdf document.

 We have horses for all weights, including larger horses for larger people.
-Though, it is generally recommended that persons over three hundred and fifty pounds do not ride.
+Though, it is generally recommended that persons over three hundred pounds do not ride.
 Each guest is the best judge of his or her abilities to stay balanced in the saddle and on the horse.

 Although completely optional, our guides appreciate a tip in recognition of great service.

 We are located thirteen miles north of Craig, Colorado.
 The closest airport to our ranch is the Yampa Valley Regional Airport, in Hayden, Colorado.
 We do provide rides to and from the airport and can schedule arrivals once an application is filled out.